[Updated 21 Oct 2022]

 The section near the top left contains your user information, including your name, email address, member status, a link to update your details, and it displays the number of users currently online.
 If you have already uploaded any DNA data files, you’ll see the LEGEND box on the left, and a list of your uploaded DNA kits below that.

-The section on the right contains links to Information, links to Upload your DNA files, links to DNA applications (reports and tools), Tier 1 tools (accessible for a month if you donate US$10; they will appear grey and unclickable if you are not a subscriber), and links to upload Gedcom Family Tree files and run Genealogy Comparisons & Searches on those trees.
+The section on the right contains links to Information, links to Upload your DNA, links to Free Tools (reports and tools), GEDmatch Forums, Tier 1 tools (US$10-15 monthly depending on billing basis, or US$100 per year; they will appear grey and unclickable if you are not a Tier 1 subscriber), and links to upload Gedcom Family Tree files and run Genealogy Comparisons & Searches on those trees.

-At the bottom of the page are the instructions and PayPal link to subscribe to Tier 1 tools (optional).
+At the bottom of the page are the instructions to either manage your membership or subscribe.

 For step-by-step instructions, click on the heading below to expand.
 Click the heading again to close instructions.